Is It Better to Undersize or Oversize Ductwork?

 The Critical Impact of Properly Sized Ductwork

 Neither undersizing nor oversizing ductwork is better—both create significant problems that reduce system efficiency, comfort, and equipment lifespan.
 However, if forced to choose, slightly oversized ductwork causes fewer immediate operational issues than undersized ducts.
 Undersized ductwork creates excessive air velocity, increased static pressure, noise, and system strain that can damage your HVAC equipment.
-Oversized ducts reduce air velocity too much, leading to inadequate air distribution, temperature stratification, and reduced dehumidification—particularly problematic during Oklahoma's humid spring and summer months.
-The best approach is always properly sized ductwork calculated using Manual D methodology, which accounts for your home's specific airflow requirements, room-by-region load calculations, and equipment specifications.
+Oversized ducts reduce air velocity too much, leading to inadequate air distribution, temperature stratification, and reduced dehumidification—particularly problematic during Oklahoma’s humid spring and summer months.
+The best approach is always properly sized ductwork calculated using Manual D methodology, which accounts for your home’s specific airflow requirements, room-by-room load calculations, and equipment specifications.

 Why Undersized Ductwork Creates Serious Problems